-On Thursday December 2, the Social Science Section of the Dutch Statistical Society will be hosting our 2021 Fall meeting (‘najaarbijeenkomst’) at Utrecht of Amsterdam, which takes the form of an afternoon symposium (starting at 13:15).
-The topic of this symposium will be
+On Thursday June 9, the Social Science Section of the Dutch Statistical Society hosted our 2021 postponed Fall meeting (‘najaarbijeenkomst’) at University of Amsterdam, with the topic

 Machine Learning Day